 !unzip train_LbELtWX.zip

-These code blocks must be run every time the notebook is started.
+These code blocks must be run each time you start your notebook.

 Step 2: Import the libraries needed in the model building phase.